carbon-language/carbon-lang/docs/design/classes.md

 The use cases for classes include both cases motivated by C++ interop, and cases that we expect to be included in idiomatic Carbon-only code.

-**This design currently only attempts to address the "data classes" use case.**
-Addressing the other use cases is future work.
+**This design currently only attempts to address the "data classes" and "encapsulated types without inheritance" use cases.** Addressing the other use cases is future work.

 ### Data classes